In partnership with

 10. I’m very moved by this project.
 What can I do in response?

 We’re so glad that this project has made an impact!
 There are a number of ways you can respond.
-You can share the project with your friends or church community and have a conversation about it; create your own artwork in response to what you’ve seen and learned; consider making a donation to a charity working to protect and support the wellbeing of BIPOC individuals and bring an end to racial injustice (i.e. Black Health Alliance, a charity working to improve the health and wellbeing of Black communities in Canada); engage with Sanctuary’s other resources (Recovering Hope and The Sanctuary Course are great places to start); and follow along on our social media to keep learning about mental health and faith.
+You can share the project with your friends or church community and have a conversation about it; create your own artwork in response to what you’ve seen and learned (you can share it on social media, tag Sanctuary, and use the hashtags #oursanctuarystories and #healingincolour); consider making a donation to a charity working to protect and support the wellbeing of BIPOC individuals and bring an end to racial injustice (i.e. Black Health Alliance, a charity working to improve the health and wellbeing of Black communities in Canada); engage with Sanctuary’s other resources (Recovering Hope and The Sanctuary Course are great places to start); and follow along on our social media to keep learning about mental health and faith.
 If you’d like to support Sanctuary’s work, you can make a donation here.

 11. What place does Sanctuary have in the conversation about race?